Freemovers

 Participation Conditions

-- A condition of participation is compatibility of the study programme at MU with the selected foreign university.
-The home faculty must confirm to the student that the completed course will be recognised as part of the study plan.
+- study programs at MU and the selected foreign university must be compatible, i.e. the faculty will confirm that the student's completed courses will be recognized as part of the study plan at MU

-- The student must demonstrate knowledge of the foreign language in which they will study.
-This does not apply to PhD students, as long as English is the language of the placement.
+- the student must prove knowledge of the foreign language in which they will study; this does not apply to PhD students if the language of communication during their stay is English

-- The student must transfer from abroad 20 ECTS per semester, in the case to short-term preparation of the dissertation the number of credits can be lower, but the student must fulfil the study requirements of the home faculty.
+- the student must complete 20 ECTS per semester from abroad; in the case of short-term preparation of the dissertation, the number of credits obtained can be lower; however, the student must meet the study requirements of the home faculty

 Top ▲